-The formula used in small business accounting for finding COGS takes into consideration your actual purchases subtracted by your supplier’s invoice cost for goods acquired during the time period under review (a month, quarter or year).
-Because you can’t know exactly how much your COGS is unless you actually produce and sell a product – this number will be estimated.
+The formula used in small business accounting for finding COGS considers your actual purchases subtracted by your supplier’s invoice cost for goods acquired during the period under review (a month, quarter, or year).

-The formula used to calculate cost of goods sold (COGS) is:
+The formula used to calculate the cost of goods sold (COGS) is:

 COGS = beginning inventory + purchases – ending inventory

-In addition, costs associated with direct labor and indirect labor (such as time spent on quality control) must be allocated to inventory items based on predetermined rates- usually by dividing total labor hours by the number of units produced during that period.
+In addition, direct and indirect labor costs (such as time spent on quality control) must be allocated to inventory items based on predetermined rates- usually by dividing total labor hours by the number of units produced during that period.

-Amazon FBA sellers are required to list products with a sale price at least 10% higher than their COGS in order to stay compliant with Amazon’s pricing policy.
+Amazon FBA sellers must list products with a sale price at least 10% higher than their COGS to stay compliant with Amazon’s pricing policy.

-When you create your product listing, enter the product cost plus any shipping charges into the “Selling Price” field instead of simply entering one flat price for your item.
+When creating your product listing, enter the product cost plus shipping charges into the “Selling Price” field instead of simply entering one flat price for your item.

-Accounting for other costs associated with selling on Amazon including salary, marketing, other fees etc should not be included when calculating your COGS since these expenses are not required by Amazon and can vary greatly based on how you run your business.
+Accounting for other costs associated with selling on Amazon, including salary, marketing, additional fees, etc., should not be included when calculating your COGS.
+Amazon does not require these expenses and can vary significantly based on how you run your business.

-Some sellers prefer to use cost of sales as their preferred data point, arguing that they already have COGS listed on their Income Statement from a business account due to complying with GAAP regulations which require U.S companies to list all operating expenses including overhead costs such as salary, rent etc.
+Some sellers prefer to use the cost of sales as their preferred data point, arguing that they already have COGS listed on their Income Statement from a business account due to complying with GAAP regulations which require U.S companies to list all operating expenses, including overhead costs such as salary, rent, etc.

-Other sellers prefer the simplicity of calculating COGS since most income statements do not include non-operating or depreciation expenses which can make the income statement more difficult to understand without prior financial knowledge.
+Other sellers prefer the simplicity of calculating COGS since most income statements do not include non-operating or depreciation expenses, making the income statement more challenging to understand without prior financial knowledge.